Mammography: Regulation

 Mammography facilities in the United States and its territories (including military bases) are subject to the Mammography Quality Standards Act (MQSA).
 The act requires annual inspections and accreditation every three years through an FDA-approved body.
 Facilities found deficient during the inspection or accreditation process can be barred from performing mammograms until corrective action has been verified or, in extreme cases, can be required to notify past patients that their exams were sub-standard and should not be relied upon.

 At this time, MQSA applies only to traditional mammography and not to related scans, such as breast ultrasound, stereotactic breast biopsy, or breast MRI.

 As of September 10, 2024, the MQSA requires that all patients be notified of their breast density ("dense" or "not dense") in their mammogram reports.

 Research

 Artificial intelligence (AI) algorithms

 Recently, artificial intelligence (AI) programs have been developed to utilize features from screening mammography images to predict breast cancer risk.
 A systematic review of 16 retrospective study designs comparing median maximum AUC found that artificial intelligence had a comparable or better accuracy (AUC = 0.72) of predicting breast cancer than clinical risk factors alone (AUC = 0.61), suggesting a transition from clinical risk factor-based to AI image-based risk models may lead to more accurate and personalized risk-based screening approaches.

 Another study of 32 published papers involving 23,804 mammograms and various machine learning methods (CNN, ANN, and SVM) found promising results in the ability to assist clinicians in large-scale population-based breast cancer screening programs.

-Alternative examination methods

-For patients who do not want to undergo mammography, MRI and also breast computed tomography (also called breast CT) offer a painless alternative.
-Whether the respective method is suitable depends on the clinical picture; it is decided by the physician.